contexttesting/mask/documentary/1-API/index.md

 <typedef name="makeTestSuite">types/api.xml</typedef>

-Creates a test suite that can be exported to run with _Zoroaster_ Context-Testing Framework.
+The exported test suite will be run with _Zoroaster_ Context-Testing Framework.
 The simplest form of a mask is to use the `getResults` property, which acts as a template for test cases, which will receive the inputs (e.g., `input`) from the mask result as properties of the `this` context, and the contexts via the arguments.
 The output will be compared to the `expected` property of the mask.

 _For example, given the following function:_